Beth A. Kaplin, PhDCore Faculty and Director of Conservation Biology Concentration

 Founding Director, Center for Tropical Ecology & Conservation

-Albertine Rift Conservation Society (ARCOS) Board member, an organization devoted to conservation in East Africa.
+Board Member, Albertine Rift Conservation Society (an organization devoted to conservation in East Africa)

-Before launching into graduate school and tropical ecology research, I worked in the 'real world' as a biologist for several federal and state agencies; here is a sampling:
+Before launching into graduate school and tropical ecology research, Kaplin worked as a biologist for several federal and state agencies; here is a sampling:

 Seasonal Biologist, U.S. Bureau Land Mgmt.
 Anchorage, AK.
 Aerial telemetry cow/calf survival surveys; peregrine falcon banding; salmon spawning surveys; river use survey, 1988.

 Natural resources assistant, Wisconsin Dept. of Natural Resources, Madison, WI.
 Lake biomanipulation study: phytoplankton, zooplankton, and water quality sampling and analysis, 1987-1988.